 Please be respectful of those who will use the room after you.
 This includes concluding your booking at the appropriate time and leaving the room in a clean state.
 Please report any damages, garbage, spills, etc. prior to using the room.

 Please only book what you need and what you intend to use.
 Overbookings or any other attempts to prevent others using the room will be considered abuse of the system.
-Be considerate and remember the intention of the room is for use by anyone who needs it.
+Be considerate and remember the intention of the room is for use by all Mono residents who need it.
 Be mindful that others need to be able to access the room and the resources available to them.

 Are you using the Mono Internet Centre to access resources for your business?
 You may want to add your business to the Town of Mono business directory.
 The directory showcases businesses in Mono that are unique as the surrounding landscape the businesses call home.